andrewsunglaekim/andrewsunglaekim.github.io/portfolio/index.md

 <h2>Drizz.ly</h2>
 <img src="/images/drizzly.png">

 > Drizzly was a group mini project that we developed in less than 12 hours.
 It's built on Rails and utilizes the weather underground API.
 After about a week of instruction on javascript, our group utilized the newly garnered asset to make a single page app that gives weather information based on search parameters and/or IP location.
+My role in the group was to handle user authentication/backend data.
+I also synced the backend with the front end using JS.

 [Drizzly](https://drizzly.herokuapp.com/).
 The code can be found [here](https://github.com/andrewsunglaekim/drizzly)

 <h2>Pointless Twitter Game</h2>
 <img src="/images/twitter_game.png">

 > The Pointless Twitter Game was a group project that was developed in the 9th week at General Assembly.
 It's built on Rails and utilizes the Twitter Rest API.
 Although mostly just a single page application, it utilizes object oriented JS and prototypical inheritance.
 Also utilizes heroku scheduler as a background worker to update the quiz's database on an hourly basis.
+My role in the project was code maintainer, co-lead, backend/user auth and much of the JS front end.

 [Pointless Twitter Game](https://pointless-twitter-game.herokuapp.com/).
 The code can be found [here](https://github.com/andrewsunglaekim/twitter_game)